CyberM92/tryhackme-learning-journey/pre-security/what-is-networking.md

 ---

 ## 🔄 Next Steps
-- Complete the next room: Network Fundamentals
+- Complete the next room: Intro to LAN
-- Start experimenting with ping and traceroute